Elephants Do Not Forget: Differential Privacy with State Continuity for Privacy Budget: Protocol

 The data owner needs to set up a way for a TEE, once initialized, to be able to access the keys $(\datakey, \statekey, \sk_s, \vk_s, \vk_\scm)$ so that it can act on her behalf and answer data analyst's queries.
 There are several ways to do it, including the following two.

-We assume that the DP system code is public and can be loaded by any TEE and is amenable to remote attestation.
+We assume that the DP system code, including $\spec$ and DP mechanisms for answering the queries, is public and can be loaded by any TEE and is amenable to remote attestation.
 The data owner could initialize a TEE with the DP systems' code and transfer the keys after checking that the TEE is legitimate via remote attestation.
 The TEE could then seal and store them in untrusted storage so that it can recover them without contacting the data owner if the crash occurs.
 Alternatively, the data owner can use a key management service (\eg Azure Key Vault\footnote{\url{https://learn.microsoft.com/en-us/azure/key-vault/managed-hsm}}) and ensure that only TEEs with DP code as loaded by the data owner can access the keys.
 To this end, we abstract the process by which the TEE obtains keys via $\mathsf{GetKeys}(m)$ where $m$ is TEE's proof for remote attestation.

-\paragraph{TEE Initialization.} The $\Init$ algorithm is run inside of a TEE every time a TEE is (re-)started.
+\paragraph{TEE Initialization.} The $\Init$ algorithm is run inside of a TEE every time a TEE is started.
 During the protocol, TEE interacts with the untrusted server storage.
 By the end of the initialization, TEE's local private memory contains the keys and the state components as described above.
 The pseudocode of this protocol is shown in \cref{alg:init} and described below.

 During initialization, TEE loads the signing and encryption keys either from sealed state or from a key vault, ensuring that only TEE's running legitimate code can load the keys.
 The TEE then loads its state from the server storage and requests a signed state digest from the SCM.
 For freshness, it requests the SCM to sign the $\nonce$ sent by the TEE.
 If the signature and freshness checks succeed, the TEE tries to load the state.
 It compares the digest of the state it loads from the server storage with the digest stored at the SCM.
-If the digests match and SCM's digest was uploaded by a valid TEE (as verified using digital signatures with $\vk_s$), the TEE will use the loaded state as its local state.
+If the digests match and SCM's digest was uploaded earlier by a valid TEE (as verified using digital signatures with $\vk_s$), the TEE will use the loaded state as its local state.
 If the digests do not match, TEE attempts to update the state digest at SCM.
 If the update is successful, it proceeds similar to above.
 Otherwise it aborts as SCM must have been updated with a more recent state by another TEE.